 Purpose

-The purpose of this document is to explain the rationale for geospatial data specification and describe a data specification framework that provides a coherent information modelling approach for the FSDF.
+The purpose of this document is to explain the rationale for a geospatial data specification and describe a data specification framework that provides a coherent information modelling approach for the Foundation Spatial Data Framework (FSDF – see Section 1.3).

 The document is aimed at a number of audiences:

-Senior executives –to explain the rationale and cost benefit of modelling, in the context of the development of a national information infrastructure - the Foundation Spatial Data Framework (sections 1 and 2);
+Senior executives –to explain the rationale and cost benefit of modelling, in the context of the development of a national information infrastructure - the FSDF (sections 1 and 2);

-Technical managers – to articulate the value and process of modelling from both an enterprise (i.e. single organisation) and system of system i.e. the Foundation Spatial Data Framework (FSDF) perspective (all sections);
+Technical managers – to articulate the value and process of modelling from both an enterprise (i.e. single organisation) and system of system i.e. the FSDF perspective (all sections);

-Modellers - to situate modelling activity in a broader context enabling a clearer understanding of the a rationale for and role of modelling (sections 2, 3 , 4 and 5); and
+Information Modellers - to place modelling activity in a broader context enabling a clearer understanding of the rationale for and role of data specification (sections 2, 3 , 4 and 5); and

-Database, data product and service implementers – to understand the role of modelling to support the design and implementation of products and services (sections 3, 4 and 5).
+Database, data product and service implementers – to understand the role of data specification to support the design and implementation of products and services (sections 3, 4 and 5).

 This report is intended primarily for those engaged in the Foundation Spatial Data Framework (FSDF).
-However much of the content is relevant for other parts of the spatial information community or more broadly for other non-spatial Government data initiatives.
+However, much of the content is relevant for other parts of the spatial information community or more broadly for other non-spatial Government data initiatives.

 Scope